saturnzen/LambdaInformationColonData/.github/ISSUE_TEMPLATE/happy-3-2-1-thursday.md

 ---

+> [!CAUTION]
-1 Question For Me
+>1 Question For Me
-There's a difference between feeling tired and feeling empty.
-One probably needs sleep.
-The other may need purpose.

-Are you low on rest or low on meaning?
+Life is always progressing to the next stage.
+As you enter a new season, habits that previously served you well may need to be refreshed or adjusted.
+Which one of your current habits have you outgrown and is in need of a change?

+> [!TIP]
-Want to share this issue of 3-2-1?
-Just copy and paste this link: https://jamesclear.com/3-2-1/june-26-2025
+>Want to share this issue of 3-2-1?
+Just copy and paste this link: https://jamesclear.com/3-2-1/july-17-2025